artlu99/pinata-lite-client/README.md

 ```

 Then open the `.env.sample` file and fill in your own variables.

+Also change some of the SVG and PNG assets for your own (don't forget the favicon), and do a global search for hardcoded phrases of `diet-coke` and `dietcast`.

 #### ℹ️ If you want to enable auth and sending casts you will need a paid [Pinata account](https://pinata.cloud/pricing)